 - 1/2 teaspoon garlic powder

-Cook the pasta according to package instructions, but do not overcook.
-If baking, cook 1 minute less than usual.
+- Cook pasta – Cook the pasta according to package instructions, but do not overcook.
+Drain and set aside.

 - The cheese sauce freezes well, so feel free to make extra sauce and freeze some for a super quick meal or kid’s lunch option.

 - Leftovers will last 3-4 days in the refrigerator.
 The sauce does thicken when it cools or sits out for awhile, but there is an easy fix.
 Simply add a little warm water and stir, noodles and all, while you reheat it.
 The sauce will thin and it will be perfect again.